Our bottom line

 What I like about the British Airways American Express Accelerating Business Card

-This card offers two reward currencies, a welcome reward and the ability to share points.
+This card offers two reward currencies, a generous welcome bonus offer, a tiered Avios annual bonus offer, and the ability to share points.
 What’s not to like?

-- Welcome offer – American Express often adds a little something to sweeten the deal in the form of a welcome award.
-With the British Airways American Express Accelerating Business Card you can earn 2,200 On Business Points if you are approved and spend £3,000 in the first three months of card membership – a great way to get your points total off the ground.
+- Limited time welcome bonus offer – American Express often adds a little something to sweeten the deal in the form of a welcome award.
+With the British Airways American Express Accelerating Business Card, new cardholders can earn 60,000 Avios Points if they spend £5,000 in the first three months (subject to approval, T&Cs apply) – a great way to get that points total off the ground.

-- Avios – Avios continues to be a popular reward scheme, and this card offers you the chance to earn 1.5 Avios for every £1 of eligible spend.
-Once again, there is the bonus of no cap on how many points you can earn.
-Your Avios can be redeemed against flights, flight upgrades or even just used as part payment for a flight.
+- Avios Points – Avios continues to be a popular reward scheme, and this card offers you the chance to earn 1.5 Avios for every £1 of eligible everyday spending.
+Once again, there’s the advantage that no cap on how many Avios Points you can earn.
+Your Avios can be redeemed against flights, flight upgrades, or even just used as part payment for a flight.

 - Travel benefits – You would expect a card like this to come with some other travel benefits and it doesn’t disappoint.
 With this card, you get the added benefits of travel accident protection and travel inconvenience insurance.

-- Worth knowing – You can earn an extra 3,000 On Business Points annually when you spend £20,000 or more by your card membership anniversary.
+- Worth knowing – You can earn an extra 3,000 On Business Points annually when you spend £20,000 or more on your card membership anniversary.